Thirty-Fourth Sunday Cycle C, The Solemnity of Christ the King, Lord of the Universe

 • D2 thought this story is a reminder that the oddest circumstances lead us to God, natural curiosity to God’s grandeur, and how God intervenes and gives meaning.

-• Noted that a musing on how John’s gospel would have told this story would have Jesus intending to go to Jericho to find Zaccheus; Lucan Jesus happens to need to go to Jericho and Zaccheus happens to be the soul he finds and saves.
+• Noted that a musing on how John’s gospel would have told this story would have Jesus intending to go to Jericho to find Zaccheus; Lucan Jesus happens to need to go to Jericho, and Zaccheus happens to be the soul he finds and saves.

 • Kestenbaum’s poem of Harmony captures this Lucan vision of salvation.